 Quitting drinking is always easier said than done.
 The early days of sobriety take hard work, motivation, and perseverance.
 Learning to love yourself by the adoption of strategies that are needed will go a long way for your continued success in leading the life of a sober individual.

-Here is a list of popular self-help books that have helped many alcoholics beat their alcohol addiction, and hopefully it will help you start your journey of success and maintain your sobriety:
+Here is a list of popular self-help books that have helped many alcoholics beat their alcoholism disease, and hopefully it will help you start your journey of success and maintain your sobriety:

 - The Dark Night of Recovery by Edward Bear: Conversations from the Bottom of the Bottle.
 Once you become serious about conquering your alcohol addiction, this book takes you through someone else’s journey in tackling the 12 Steps of Recovery.
 It’s a transcript of the dialogue that takes place between the participant in the program and their sponsor, providing insight into the thoughts that take place with the person in recovery and the interaction with their sponsor.